-- 16. Street tires must have a minimum tread depth of 2/32 completely around at least two grooves (excluding wear bars).
-R-rated tires and slicks must have visible tread indicators around the full circumference. - 17.
-Each participant, including Instructors, will run in one run group only.
-Exceptions must have the approval of Event Chair and/or Chief Instructor. - 18.
-There is a mandatory Black Flag pit stop for a spin or 2-off.
+15. Street tires must have a minimum tread depth of 2/32 completely around at least two grooves (excluding wear bars).
+R-rated tires and slicks must have visible tread indicators around the full circumference.

+16. Each participant, including Instructors, will run in one run group only.
+Exceptions must have the approval of Event Chair and/or Chief Instructor.

+17. There is a mandatory Black Flag pit stop for a spin or 2-off.
 Two Black Flags for these or other driving infractions in a day are basis for no further driving for that day.
-(Work assignments must still be fulfilled.) - 19.
-No alcoholic beverages or illegal substances may be consumed by anyone (participant or guest) during the event.
+(Work assignments must still be fulfilled.)

+18. No alcoholic beverages or illegal substances may be consumed by anyone (participant or guest) during the event.

-- 20. Pets may or may not be allowed on the grounds (if allowed, must be leashed at all times) depending of the facility used for the event.
-(Participants should remind invited guests of this regulation). - 21.
-Stick on or magnetic numbers are mandatory in the yellow run group and above.
-They must be a minimum of four (4) inches high, be in a contrasting color to the car, and be placed on both sides of the car. - 22.
-On a limited space-available basis and where applicable, garage spaces may be rented.
+19. Pets may or may not be allowed on the grounds (if allowed, must be leashed at all times) depending of the facility used for the event.
+(Participants should remind invited guests of this regulation).

+20. Car numbers must be a minimum of four (4) inches high, be in a contrasting color to the car, and be placed on both sides of the car or windows.

+21. On a limited space-available basis and where applicable, garage spaces may be rented.
 Where applicable, fees and registration information will be on the CVR DE website or on ClubRegistration.net.
-Stalls will be assigned to participants on a first-come, first-served basis, or other method as determined by the Registrar (i.e., lottery). - 23.
-Participants certify that they have no physical or mental impairments that might jeopardize themselves or others through participation in the event.
+Stalls will be assigned to participants on a first-come, first-served basis, or other method as determined by the Registrar (i.e., lottery).

+22. Participants certify that they have no physical or mental impairments that might jeopardize themselves or others through participation in the event.
 Limitations impacting two-way verbal communication with an instructor, operation of foot pedals, gearshift and steering wheel, and use of hand signals for passing are examples of impairments, which might prohibit participation under this rule.
 A participant must notify the Registrar and Chief Instructor of any such limitation prior to the event.
-If the limitation can be reasonably accommodated (for example, by the use of turn signals in lieu of hand signals with an announcement made to other participants at the driver's meeting) in the sole discretion of the Chief Instructor and Event Chair, participation in the event may be allowed. - 24.
-Vehicle will comply with any applicable local sound or noise restrictions. - 25.
-The CVR VP, Driver's Education reserves the right to suspend and/or exclude from participation any entrant or guest who fails to display the behaviors consistent with these rules and the goals of CVR's Driver's Education program. - 26.
-CVR DE Cancellation and Refund Policy
+If the limitation can be reasonably accommodated (for example, by the use of turn signals in lieu of hand signals with an announcement made to other participants at the driver's meeting) in the sole discretion of the Chief Instructor and Event Chair, participation in the event may be allowed.

+23. Vehicle will comply with any applicable local sound or noise restrictions.

+24. The CVR VP, Driver's Education reserves the right to suspend and/or exclude from participation any entrant or guest who fails to display the behaviors consistent with these rules and the goals of CVR's Driver's Education program.

+25. CVR DE Cancellation and Refund Policy

 Advanced notification by e-mail (deregistrar@cvrpca.org) to the Registrar is required for all cancellations.
 If notification is not provided, scheduled attendance to the next DE event will be forfeited.
-A \$25.00 cancellation fee will be deducted from the refund.
+A \$30.00 cancellation fee will be deducted from the refund.